 Hello there!
 Thanks for stopping by my site.
 I am Nupur, the writer, photographer and face behind this Site.
-I live in the UK with my family, and work full time into Sales and Marketing with a Broadcasting firm.
-Apart from the boring job, I like to do a lot of things simultaneously.
+I live in the UK with my family and work full time as a Marketing person turned QA analyst (long story!).
+Apart from this ‘fun’ job, I like to do a lot of things simultaneously.
 I am an avid reader, and I love reading Psychological Thrillers and sometimes chick-lits too.
 I love to dance, and learn Indian classical dance here, with some Zumba and Salsa if I can squeeze some extra time in.
 These days, I am also studying Nutrition sciences and very soon should be rewarded as a certified Nutritionist.

 Why do I blog?

-Honestly, I started this blog to get away from my boring job of handling fussy customers from around the world.
+Honestly, I started this blog to get away from my monotonous job.
 And also in an advent to get rid of the boredom that had gripped me after I came into the UK.
-The weather was unpredictable, I was gradually mingling with the people around and desperately trying to cope up with the new adventures of life.
-Gradually I discovered my interest in cooking and more so, exploring new cuisines.
+The weather was unpredictable, I was trying to mingle with the new people around and desperately trying to cope up with the new adventures of life.
+Gradually, I discovered my keen interest in cooking and more so, exploring new cuisines.
 And there started this journey which certainly changed my life and has made me what I like to call myself – A Food Blogger.

 Food Blogging has reared some new interests within me which I never knew existed before, like Baking, Photography and travelling to remote places for the sole purpose of exploring local flavours.
 I am now constantly looking forward to meet new Bloggers, learn from them and improvise on my Photographs.
 What started off as a way to explore my creativity, this has gradually morphed into something more than a food and photo journal for me.